 Yes, we do.
 Your data is encrypted from the moment it is collected at a Node to the moment you want to access it.

 Senseware’s mesh network is secured wirelessly using AES (Advanced Encryption Standard), an encryption specification established by the National Institute of Standards and Technology.
 This security standard, used worldwide, has been adopted by the U.S. government for use in protecting classified information up to the Secret level.
-Going even further, Senseware’s communication from Gateway to server is protected using SSL (Secure Socket Layer).
+Going even further, Senseware’s communication from Gateway to server and server to browser is protected using SSL (Secure Socket Layer), and sensor data is encrypted at rest while it is stored in the cloud.
 No matter what the application, Senseware’s considerations for client security allow you, and only you, to collect any data and connect to any device, easily, quickly, cost-effectively, and most importantly, securely.

 We consider ourselves open protocol.
 We are a data company, and access to the data is open (subscription to the data via our publisher, data published in JSON format).
 In addition, we are open (agnostic) at the sensor level, meaning we can work with any protocol.
 However, the way the data is transferred via our nodes is currently not accessible to 3rd parties.
 This enables us to deliver a secure, reliable and easy to install infrastructure.